The CT10 NNLO Global Analysis of QCD: Experimental data sets and theoretical updates

-In the CT10NNLO fit, we compute the NLO inclusive jet cross sections with \textsc{FastNLO} version 1.0 and cross-validate the results using \textsc{MEKS}.
-The two-loop threshold correction \cite{Kidonakis:2000gi} was not included.
 In the jet cross sections, both the factorization and renormalization scales are chosen to be equal to the transverse momentum $P_{Tj}$ of each individual jet.
 This choice is different from the one adopted in the CTEQ6.X and CT10 NLO analyses, where both scales were set to $P_{Tj}/2$.